hassanahamed/CMPT-733-Final-Project/README.md

 3) The next page is a recipe recommendation page.
 To use this page, you need to add products for which you want recipes using the search box and the "add items" button.
 We have added an autofill functionality to the search box so that users can have an idea of what products are available.
 Once you have added the items, click on the "submit" button to see the recipes or click on the "clear" button to reset your previous item list.

 4) The last page in our front-end cuisine classification page, there is a similar search bar with autofill functionality in this page, once you enter name product from suggested list of items or any other available product though search bar and click on “submit” button you can get the cuisine classification output from our model.

+If our credits in GCP are used, above mententioned link might not work in that case follow bellow steps:
+1) Clone the repository.
+2) Install libraries present from "requirements.txt" file in "front end" folder of this repo.
+3) Move command prompt to "front end" folder and run "streamlit run app.py" command in your command prompt to run accss our data product.
+4) This should open our data product in "http://localhost:8501/" page.
+5) Follow previously mentioned steps or watch our presentation video to test or project.

 Note: Due to space restriction of github we could not add our models and data.